finos/legend-integration-juju/README.md

 - The [AWS EKS documentation](docs/deploy/aws-eks.md) explains how to run Legend on a AWS EKS cluster from scratch.

 If you'd like to see the cloud of your choice in this list, do not hesitate to [create an issue](https://github.com/finos/legend-integration-juju/issues)

+## Versioning
+The Legend Charm bundle is composed by several charms, which are hosted in multiple github repositories (see below).

+Bundles and charms can be released through 2 different channels: **stable** and **edge**; the stable bundle will use stable charm versions, and similarly edge bundles will use edge charm versions.

+Both bundle and charm versions are aligned with Legend release versions, as specified by the [manifest.json](https://github.com/finos/legend/tree/master/releases) files included in Legend releases.

 ### Related Repositories
 - [legend-juju-bundle](https://github.com/finos/legend-juju-bundle)